How to Visit Taipingshan, Northern Taiwan’s Top Mountain Resort

 From Central Yilan

 Driving or taking a tour to Taipingshan are best because you can make multiple stops.
-The bus will limit you to only visiting Taipingshan village.
+The bus will limit you to only visiting Taipingshan village and a quick stop at Jiuzhize hot spring on the way down.

 Driving